-We would ❤️ it if you contributed to the project and helped make it even better.
-We make sure contributing to Amplication is easy, enjoyable, and educational for anyone and everyone.
-All contributions are welcome, including features, issues, documentation, translation, guides, and more.
+We would ❤️ it if you contributed to the project and helped make Amplication even better.
+We will make sure that contributing to Amplication is easy, enjoyable, and educational for anyone and everyone.
+All contributions are welcome, including features, issues, documentation, guides, and more.

 You can ask questions, consult with more experienced Amplication users, and discuss Amplication-related topics in the our Discord channel.